The Singleton

 "Okay."

 She hung up.
 He sat on the couch and looked at the ceiling.
-At some point he slept for ninety minutes on the couch.
-Then he got up, showered, packed a carry-on, and at 5 a.m. drove to John Wayne Airport for a 6:30 flight to Seattle.
+At some point he slept for ninety minutes.
+Then he got up, showered, packed a carry-on, set the walnut phone in the inside pocket where it could not get signal and did not need to, and at 5 a.m. drove to John Wayne Airport for a 6:30 flight to Seattle.

 ---